absmach/magistrala-docs/docs/getting-started.md

 ## Step 2 - Install the CLI

 Open a new terminal from which you can interact with the running Magistrala system.
-The easiest way to do this is by using the Magistrala CLI, which can be downloaded as a tarball from GitHub (here we use release `0.14.0` but be sure to use the [latest CLI release][mf-releases]):
+The easiest way to do this is by using the Magistrala CLI, which can be downloaded as a tarball from GitHub (here we use release `0.14.0` but be sure to use the [latest CLI release][mg-releases]):

 ```bash
 wget -O- https://github.com/absmach/magistrala/releases/download/0.14.0/magistrala-cli_0.14.0_linux-amd64.tar.gz | tar xvz -C $GOBIN